marianafranco/machine-park/README.md

 ## Challenge 1: Power Usage Alert

 An actor ([MonitorActor](https://github.com/marianafranco/machine-park/blob/master/app/actors/MonitorActor.scala)) makes a request for all machines each 5 seconds to capture their current.
 These requests are made via an [TimeBasedThrottler](http://doc.akka.io/docs/akka/snapshot/contrib/throttle.html) to not overload the external API.
-The throttler is configured to performe only 5 requests per milliseconds).
+The throttler is configured to performe only 5 requests per 100 milliseconds.

-All machines' information are stored in a MongoDB [capped collection](https://docs.mongodb.org/manual/core/capped-collections/) which size was configured to store 20000 documents, more than it's needed to store 5 minutes of data.
+All machines' information are stored in a MongoDB [capped collection](https://docs.mongodb.org/manual/core/capped-collections/) which size was configured to store 20000 documents, more than it's needed to be able to store 5 minutes of data.

 Before saving a machine data in the db, the MonitorActor checks if the actual current is above the current threshold for that machine.
 In positive case, the actor calculates the average current drew by the machine in the last five minutes, and saves an alert with the average current in another capped collection.